BabaYaga-1999/ChatterBox/README.md

   - title: The title of the post.
   - gps: The geographical location where the post was created.
   - description: The content or description of the post.
+  - photoList: All photos links in this post.
+  - authorId: The id of the author

  iii. users: